last updated: Fri, May 9, 2025 9:32 PM

 Examples:

-Feb 1 2021 (online) Wharton School University of Pennsylvania
+Feb 1 2025 (institution's due date) Wharton School University of Pennsylvania

 Tell me yes or no and, if yes, please give me some details.
 You don't need to give a full list or even be that accurate.
 I just want to know if I should be able to find something on my computer and if so, more or less where to look.

-[address of the institution to which you are applying—if you do not include this, I do not include this and it looks better if there is an address]
+[address of the institution to which you are applying—if you do not include this, I do not include this.
+It looks better if there is an address]

 Dear Admissions Committee,